-Our Radiation Oncology department works in conjunction with the Weill Cornell Department of Pediatrics, the Division of Pediatric Oncology at the Columbia University of Physicians and Surgeons, the Herbert Irving Comprehensive Cancer Center, the Weill Cornell Cancer Center, the Komansky Center for Children's Health and NewYork-Presbyterian Morgan Stanley Children's Hospital.
+Our Radiation Oncology department works in conjunction with the Weill Cornell Department of Pediatrics, the Division of Pediatric Oncology at the Columbia University of Physicians and Surgeons, the Herbert Irving Comprehensive Cancer Center, the Weill Cornell Cancer Center, the Komansky Children's Hospital and NewYork-Presbyterian Morgan Stanley Children's Hospital.
 These centers are all part of NewYork-Presbyterian Hospital and we work together to provide children with the most comprehensive multidisciplinary management of cancer available.

 We treat all types of pediatric cancers including tumors of the brain and spine, kidney/Wilms tumors, neuroblastomas, lymphomas (Hodgkin's and non-Hodgkin's), leukemias, rhabdomyosarcomas, Ewing's sarcomas, osteosarcomas, as well as other more rare pediatric tumors.
 All possible measures are taken to ensure patients and their families are as comfortable as possible while under our care.

 We also treat benign conditions such as arterial-venous-malformations (AVM's) and heart transplant rejection.

 Intensity-Modulated Radiation Therapy (IMRT)

 IMRT treatment techniques are used for many of our patients.
 This sophisticated, computer controlled method allows the intensity of the treatment beam to be varied or modulated to closely match the dose with the area to be treated.
 IMRT allows the dose to be concentrated in the diseased tissue and minimized in the healthy tissue.